Why make games on Scratch?

 Your plan doesn’t have to be super detailed.
 All I know about my game so far is that I want to move a character around and collect items.
 And that’s already enough to get started!

 Now it’s time to actually start writing code.
 To create a Scratch project, go to the Scratch website and click “Create.”
-This will take you to a brand new, empty Scratch project.
+This will take you to a brand new, untitled Scratch project.
 The only thing you should see is a cat in the middle of the stage.

 Step 2: Set Up Your Main Character